 Hint: What if you've missed the stain completely, and it has gone through the dryer and set?
 Here is my advice for trying to remove set spaghetti sauce stains once they've gone through the dryer.

-Step 1: Scrape off any excess spaghetti sauce from the upholstery.
+Step 1: Scrape off any excess spaghetti sauce from the upholstery, taking care not to spread the spot further.

 Step 2: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.

-Step 3: Using this solution, sponge the stain caused by the spaghetti sauce with a clean white cloth.
+Step 3: Using this solution, sponge the stain with a clean white cloth.

-Step 5: Repeat steps 3-4 until the stains are removed from the upholstery.
+Step 5: Repeat steps 3-4 until the spots are removed from the upholstery.

 Step 6: Now that the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.